India summer trek gear

 This should be comfortable with a good waist band that transfers some weight to the hips.
 It needs to be big enough to take a jacket, fleece, water, camera and odds and ends.
 Erring a bit on the larger side is better, most packs cinch down.

 Good boots have good ankle support, plenty of toe room for long descents, a stiff sole to lessen twisting torsion, and are light because with every step you lift your boot up.

 All footwear should be broken in, so a few country walks are in order.
 Check the Scarpa range or the La Sportiva range a starting point.
 My current favourite though, are the La Sportiva Trango TRK GTX hiking boots, very light and comfortable, and significantly tougher than trail running shoes such as the Salomon XA series.

-Much of the time your feet will be warm or even hot while walking so quality cotton mix sports socks are a good option although light weight wool socks sound more sensible, and are better for pass crossings.
+Much of the time your feet will be warm or even hot while walking so quality cotton mix sports socks are a good option, although many trekkers default to mid-weight wool socks.
 Four to five pairs are enough, try mixing them around.
 Thicker wool trekking socks are better for higher up and cool evenings, so a couple of pairs.
 Modern trekking boots fit snugly so wearing two pairs of socks at the same time is impractical, and we recommend against, especially in the warmth of Ladakh.